gartz/pushStateTree/README.md

  - It will use native browser features if it can

 ## Goals

- - Add support to IE8
+ - Add full support to IE8
- - Add support for jQuery element search
  - Add common used regular expression shortcuts generator, like `something/:option1/:option2`
  - Add full compatibility with Web Components
  - Optimize some tree matching operations